Obstetric Bleeding Study UK

 Women and people giving birth in Scotland

 If you who bleed over 1.5 Litres or have a blood transfusion you will have a small amount of non-sensitive information collected about your birth which is routinely recorded in patient notes but not routinely recorded in the NHS databases.
-If you are part of this group, you will be assigned a trial identity code and your CHI number will be entered into the trial database.
+If you are part of this group, you will be assigned a trial identity code will be entered into the trial database.
 This will ensure that in the future your information can be linked with routine data.

 You need to tell us if you don’t want your birth data included in this study.
 To ‘opt out’ tell your midwife or your local maternity research team.
 If you do not know how to contact them, email our study team at OBSUK@cardiff.ac.uk and we can help you.